rilwan2003/python-c--machine-deep/README.md

 ## Requirements
 To run the C++ examples, you will need the following libraries installed:
--Armadillo mlpack
+- Armadillo mlpack
--dlib
+- dlib

 To run the Python examples, you will need the following libraries installed:
-NumPy
+- NumPy
-scikit-learn
+- scikit-learn
-PyTorch
+- PyTorch

 ## Usage
 To run the machine learning example in C++, navigate to the cpp directory and run the following command: